DanielOaks/VSCodeReadabilityHelper/README.md

 * `sprache`, for the Sprache Readability Formula

 If unset, the extension will default to `automated-readability`.

-## Release Notes

-### 1.0.0

-Initial release of ReadabilityCheck

-### 1.1.0

-Add Markdown format stripping to make the wordcount/character counts more accurate, to improve score accuracy.

-### 1.2.0

-Update extension to add user settings options.

-### 1.3.0

-Fix wordcounts and word list parsing to improve accuracy for Dale-Chall, Coleman-Liau, and SMOG formulas

 ## License
 This extension is released under the MIT license.